Brewer219/ticket-lifecycle/README.md

 <img width="392" height="299" alt="Step 13 Life cycle Ticket the reassignment of depart Lev 1,2, or SysAdmin" src="https://github.com/user-attachments/assets/40bf72fd-5409-4413-9612-ece6b1ba21a9" />

-<h3>4.
-TICKET RESOLUTION</h3>
+<h6>TICKET RESOLUTION</h6>
+- Objective: Resolve the ticket based on actions taken by the SysAdmin.
+  - Instructions:
+   1. Logout as Sam and log in as "Susan", the SysAdmin.
+   2. Review the ticket timeline and notes from Joann and Sam.
+   3. Document the cause of the outage in the ticket reply:
+    -"We accidentally restarted the online banking system's backend server during business hours due to a configuration issue."
+   4. Restart the backend server and verify service restoration.
+   5. Post an update:
+      -"Server successfully restarted.
+Online banking systems appear to be operational.
+Confirmed with Joann.
+Do closing ticket"
+   6. Set the Ticket status to "Resolved".

-Logout as Sam, and log back in as Susan, our SysAdmin.
+   7. Logout as Sam, and log back in as Susan, our SysAdmin.
 Review the ticket as Susan, and observe the timeline, review the actions and notes given by Joann and Sam.

 <img width="356" height="283" alt="Step 14 Life cycle Transferring Ticket to SysAdmin based on issue" src="https://github.com/user-attachments/assets/21556fa2-983b-4709-8489-25e7d23d1498" /><img width="334" height="327" alt="Step 15 Life cycle logged in as SysAdmin susan" src="https://github.com/user-attachments/assets/59d04b67-4403-4880-9214-964207dcb0b7" /><img width="325" height="395" alt="Step 16 Life cycle as SysAdmin looking at the Notes" src="https://github.com/user-attachments/assets/91461621-be1e-4850-bce0-815a52dc2ce1" />